You have several options if you would like to report suspected or known wrongdoing relating to the law, or to the policies or values of Tyréns Group.

 Deliberately reporting false or malicious information constitutes an abuse of the whistleblowing process.

 If you feel uncomfortable reporting a known or suspected instance of wrongdoing to a manager, a manager’s manager, Human Resources or the any Legal function, you may use any of the channels below.

 These channels are the ones available at Tyréns Group level.
-Reports are received by Lars Björklund, who is an independent receiver of whistleblowing reports.
-As an independent receiver, he is not employed by the Tyréns Group and he reports to the board of directors of Tyréns Group.
+Reports are received by Frank Pedersen, the CLO of the Tyréns Group.

 You can choose to be anonymous and your identity will not be disclosed, unless:

 It is expressly not allowed to attempt to identify a whistleblower.